knxd/knxd/README.md

   * Address filtering: packets arriving on interface A, with a source address seen before on interface B, now get dropped

+  * TPUART support rewritten (single state machine).
+  * Support for TPUART-2 added
+    * auto-ACK mode auto-enabled when "single" filter is used

 ## Building

 On Debian: